ionixjunior/ionixjunior.dev/_i18n/en/_posts/2025-01-31-the-software-engineers-guidebook-a-review-and-reflection.md

 As I said previously, I haven't read big news on this book, but I wished someone tell me these things when I started in the IT area.

 So, if you're new in this career, I highly recommend this reading to you.
-If you already are in a Senior, Tech Lead, or even in a Staff position, this is an excellent resource to don't forget how you achieved this role and how to proceed to keep growing.
+If you already are in a Senior, or in a Staff position, this is an excellent resource to don't forget how you achieved this role and how to proceed to keep growing.

-I expect you enjoy this post and the book.
+I expect you enjoy this post and the book, and don't forget that I shared with you some of my thoughts, based on my previous experience as a Software Engineer and Team Leader.
+So, if you have a different point of view, please, share with me on the comments.
+It'll be interesting to talk about it.

 See you in the next post!

 [eng_guidebook]: https://www.engguidebook.com
 [eng_newsletter]: https://newsletter.pragmaticengineer.com/about